Leonard-Rule/readwise-notion-sync/README.md

 **Notes:**
 - **Manual edits are protected:** Once synced, only NEW highlights (created after last sync) are added.
 If you delete or edit highlights in Notion, they won't come back!

+Great [FREE template](https://www.notion.so/templates/ultimate-reading-tracker-948) that works perfectly with this sync!

 ## 🚀 Quick Setup (10 minutes) 7 min Video Guide [Here](https://youtu.be/LM30oxEo_3I)

 ### Step 1: Get Your API Tokens